-

 How do I know if my property is assessed as manufacturing?

-To find out if your property is assessed as manufacturing, visit the department's online manufacturing assessment role lookup at:
+To find out if your real property is assessed as manufacturing, visit the department's online manufacturing assessment roll lookup at:

 https://ww2.revenue.wi.gov/RETRWebRolls/application.